Agricultural Communications I (EDRD 3050)

 Office hours: 9 a.m. – 4 p.m.
 Tuesdays; other times by appointment

 About Agricultural Communications I (EDRD 3050)

-This course focuses on developing an understanding and ability to apply practical and effective agricultural communication techniques through regular writing exercises and related activities, such as public speaking.
-Special emphasis is given to issues important to the agri-food sector, as communicated in general interest media and farm publications, which students will be expected to read throughout the semester.
+This course focuses on developing an understanding and ability to apply practical and effective agricultural communication techniques through regular writing exercises and related activities, such as public speaking and blogging.
+Special emphasis is given to issues important to the agri-food sector, as communicated in general interest media and farm publications.

-Course content and delivery will reflect the realities of the agricultural news and communication business, especially adherence to deadlines.
+Course content and delivery reflects the realities of the agricultural news and communications business, especially adherence to deadlines.
 Students will carry out timely assignments, including citizen journalism exercises, agricultural-based news writing and speech preparation for the Canadian Young Speakers for Agriculture (http://www.cysa-joca.ca/english/) competition.

 What is agricultural communications?